UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/klip_gpi.rst

    will then need to correct for algorithm throughput by methods such as fake planet injection.
    See :ref:`contrast-label` which explains how to do this in the context of contrast curves.

+There are more parameters that can be tweaked.
+Read the docstring of :py:meth:`pyklip.parallelized.klip_dataset` for the full details.

 Picking KLIP Parameters for Disks
 ---------------------------------